McMaster-Baby-Lab/handbook/pages/Research/researchBasics/onLine.md

 ## Online studies
 1) Have AVAYA running (AVAYA IX (softphone)) to call parents/answer calls

-2) Have Lab Calendar and email open to respond if parents message
+2) Have Lab Calendar and email open to respond if the caregiver messages

 3) Have the DRDB system open to reschedule if necessary

-4) If parent does not enter the room in 5 min, call to check if they have problems accessing the link using AVAYA
+4) If the parent does not enter the room in 5 min, call to check if they have problems accessing the link using AVAYA

 5) Plan to set up the testing at least 10-15 minutes before the testing begins.
 This will provide enough time to:
    * Ensure the program is running